How To Sell Art On Pinterest: The Complete Guide

 Earlier, I mentioned that Pinterest is a visual search engine.
 It won’t come as a surprise that you’ll need to do SEO (Search Engine Optimization) on the platform then!

-Make sure you add relevant keywords to your Pinterest profile and description.
-You’re on the platform to sell art, and your profile must reflect that.
+Ensuring that you add relevant keywords to your Pinterest profile and description is one of the first things to do for your business.
+You’re on the platform to sell art, and the detailed information under your profile must reflect that.

-Now, how do you find keywords to add to your Pinterest business account?
-Is writing down search queries like art or artwork enough?
+Now, how do you find keywords to add to your business profile?
+Is writing down queries in the search bar like art, artwork, or home decor enough?

 Of course, that’s not enough – the keywords you’ll place on your profile depend on your area of business.